 - Marketing roles: Demand generation lead, product marketer, content marketer

-- Sales role: Sales representatives sell products, goods, and services to B2C, B2B or both types of customers.
-Sales representatives work with customers to find what they want, create solutions and ensure a smooth sales process.
-Sales representatives will work to find new sales leads, through business directories, client referrals, etc.
+- Sales role: Sales representatives sell products, goods, and services to B2C, B2B, or both types of customers.
+Sales representatives work with customers to find what they want, create solutions, and ensure a smooth sales process.
+Sales representatives will work to find new sales leads through business directories, client referrals, etc.

 - Sales support roles: Account executives and sales development representatives (SDRs) are on a third team, separate from marketing and sales, and they have one exclusive focus: to review, contact, and qualify marketing-generated leads and deliver them to sales account execs.

 - Step 5: Move forward in a unified manner.
-When marketing and sales can move beyond their differences and work together, they can increase sales growth while cutting costs at the same time.
+When marketing and sales can move beyond their differences and work together, they can increase sales growth while cutting costs simultaneously.

 Wrap Up on Marketing and Sales Alignment Strategy